Need personalized guidance? Start with a free consultation to understand the complete process tailored to your specific requirements.

 How long is a Dubai mainland business license valid?

-The license is valid for one year and must be renewed annually through the Department of Economic Development (DED).
+The license is valid for one year and must be renewed annually through the Department of Economy and Tourism (DET).

 Can I have multiple business activities under one license?